 These are only a few of the areas that students are asked about.
 Other areas include, for example, their educational goals, religion, politics, the military, race, health, and background information including their family.

-The data are publicly accessible.
-The data set and information about this study are archived at the Inter-university Consortium for Political and Social Research (ICPSR) located at the University of Michigan.
+The data set and information about the surveys are archived at the Inter-university Consortium for Political and Social Research (ICPSR) located at the University of Michigan.
 You will need an account at ICPSR to access the data.
 Start by going to their website.
 In the upper-right corner of the home page click on “Log In/Create Account.”
 Scroll down and click on “Create Account” below “New User.”
 Fill in the requested information and click on “Submit.”
 It will create your account and give you access to the ICPSR archive.
 You can use your account from anywhere you have internet access.
 If you don’t use your account for six months, your account will go away.

 If you are a student, faculty member or staff at a university or college that belongs to the ICPSR, you will have access to all the archive’s data holdings.
 If you are not, then you will only have access to public-use data.
-Fortunately, the Monitoring the Future Surveys were funded for public access so you have access to this study regardless of your status.
+Fortunately, the Monitoring the Future 12th Grade Surveys were funded for public access, so you have access to this study regardless of your status.

 This is a very large data set both in terms of variables and number of cases.
-A little fewer than 14,000 high school seniors completed the survey.
+A little more than 12,000 high school seniors completed the survey.
 In order to include the large number of questions that the researchers wanted to ask they randomly divided the sample into six subsets.
 Each subset was asked a series of core questions that was common to all six subsets and a series of questions that were unique to that subset.
-Under “Dataset(s)” you will see seven downloadable data sets – the core data and the data from the six subsets.
-To simplify this for students we’re only going to use the core data set in these exercises.
+We’re going to use the core data set in these exercises.
 This is referred to as the “DS1: Core Data.”

 Part II – Choosing the Statistical Package

 There is also a spreadsheet which shows the methodological and statistical terms introduced in each exercise.
-This can be used to see which terms are discussed in each exercise.owHoooo
+This can be used to see which terms are discussed in each exercise.

 SDA is free, accessible over the internet, and easy to use.
 One disadvantage to SDA is that you will not be able to use your own data to create a data set that SDA can read.
 Doing that requires a site license and there is a somewhat steep learning curve for creating your own SDA data set.
 However, this is not a problem for these exercises since we’re using a SDA data set that has already been prepared for us.